-For 2015/16, an amount of R 128.927 million is being appropriated for the development of infrastructure.
-R10 million will be funded from council funding for critical operational capital needs.
-The balance will be grant funded.
+For 2015/16, an amount of R 111 million is being appropriated for the development of infrastructure.

 1.6 Draft Annual Budget Tables.

 PART 2 - SUPPORTING DOCUMENTATION

 2.1 Overview of the Annual Budget Process

 Section 53 of the MFMA requires the Executive Mayor to provide general political guidance in the budget process and setting of priorities that must guide the preparation of the budget.
 In addition, Chapter 2 of the Municipal Budget and Reporting Regulations states that the Mayor must establish a Budget Steering Committee to provide technical assistance to the Mayor in discharging the responsibilities set out in section 53 of the Act.